Yespembetov-mukhammedali/Siemens-Simatic-s7-1200-project/README.md

 That thought led me to this project.
 I have always been fascinated by innovative industrial processes, and I wanted to see how a top-tier industrial controller like the Siemens SIMATIC S7-1200 handles a dynamic, fast-paced environment.
 Automating a final assembly and packaging line from scratch allowed me to dive deep into complex algorithms, timing logic, and system synchronization—exactly the kind of challenges that turn an engineering student into a real automation professional.

+## Message from the Author

+This project represents one of my very first serious milestones as an engineering student diving into the world of industrial automation.

+Since this was developed during my university years, the control logic and architecture might not be 100% perfect, and there is definitely room for optimization.
+However, every bug encountered and every configuration challenge faced was a massive learning experience.
+I am sharing this repository openly to document my progress, and I welcome any constructive feedback or suggestions from seasoned automation professionals!

 ## Project Description

 The selected technological process represents a dual-stream automated final assembly and packaging line for electronic modules.
 Two identical production streams operate in parallel to increase throughput and reduce cycle time variability.
 Each stream processes one semi-finished module, which is later merged into a single final product.